 In the refining industry, accreditation on the LBMA Good Delivery List is widely recognised as the benchmark standard for the quality of gold and silver bars, due to the stringent criteria that an applicant must satisfy.
-In 2004 the LBMA introduced a system of regular proactive monitoring of refiners on the List, an important initiative which further enhanced its reputation and those refiners it listed.
+Regular proactive monitoring is undertaken of refiners on the List, which further enhances the reputation of refiners listed.
 The List is used by many precious metals exchanges around the world to define in whole, or in part, the refiners whose gold and silver bars are accepted in their own markets.

 The London Bullion Market

 The London Bullion market has a long and colourful history which precedes the formation of LBMA.
 For more information on the history of the London Bullion market, the role of LBMA and other key participants within it, refer to the Useful Links section 'About the Bullion Market'.